 Money is the lifeblood of the economy.
-Banks, merchants and capital markets ensure that payments, credit and investments keep flowing.
+Banks, merchants and capital markets ensure that payments and investments keep flowing.
 This drives economic growth and supports social progress.

 But the financial system can also be exploited by bad actors.
 Fraudsters rob people of their life savings.
 Tax evaders deplete public funds.
-Criminal organisations seek to “launder” their dirty money — that is, to hide and legalise the profits of crime.
-In the deepest shadows, terrorist groups and hostile states finance illegal operations targeting European societies.
+Criminal organisations seek to “launder” their dirty money — that is, to hide and legalise the proceeds of crime.
+In the deepest shadows, terrorist groups move cash across borders to fund their hostile plans.

 CURRENT